Md-Neamul-Hoqe/Mahogany-Furniture-brand-shop-Client_Side/task_description_10.md

 - **Category 5**: `Retail and E-commerce`

   - `Example`: Amazon, Walmart, Alibaba, eBay, Target, Best Buy etc.

-   > **Note:** Among these six brand types, one of them will not have any available products.
-You will have to show a relevant message on brand page to inform the users.

-### :gift: Bonus Requirements:

-1. **Commits & readme:**
-   - Create a readme for client-side and write about your project (at least 5 bullet points). ** Remember to add your client-side live link to your website here.**

 * cart for specific user

 3. Make the website responsive.
 Make sure the site looks different on desktop and mobile responsive.
 Tablet responsive is optional